ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 Data and code:

-Original source code for processing the raw YSCAT data is contained in /cers0/long/yscat/.
+Original source code for processing the raw YSCAT data is availabe from Dr. Long.

 ZSCAT